zplzmzmpl/Regional-ecological-time-series-monitoring-based-on-LandTrendr/README.md

 # Regional-ecological-time-series-monitoring-based-on-LandTrendr
-*This repo use long-term series remote sensing image data obtained by LLR and LT for time series clustering and classification based on deep learning.*
+*This repo use time series remote sensing image data obtained by LLR&LT for time series clustering and classification based on deep learning.*

 ## 🧭*Navigation*